adkendall/DHPDocs/docs/Business Service/healthandcareinformation.rst

 **In general, this requires the implementations to be consistent with the meanings defined here.**

-**The ECS record on the platform will be updated within 48h of a change made by the GP in the practice system.**
+**The record on the platform will be updated within 48h of a change in the submitting core system.**

-**Records will not be transferred if the patient told their GP that he or she withdraws consent for their ECS to be shared.**
+**Records will not be transferred if the patient decided that he or she withdraws consent for their record to be shared.**

 **The record represents a snapshot valid at the time recorded.
 The snapshot will only be updated when an actual change happened.**